aaronhnsy/spoti-py/README.md

 ## Installation

-aiospotify is not available on PyPi yet, it can be installed from GitHub instead:
+aiospotify is not available on PyPi yet, but it can be installed from GitHub instead:
 ```shell
 pip install -U git+https://github.com/Axelancerr/aiospotify
 ```